 Gothic window from the interior.

-Interior view of the Church of the Holy Trinity
+Interior view of the Church of the Holy Trinity in 2013.

 The church today remains a quiet sanctuary in the heart of downtown Toronto.